gchq/Gaffer/store-implementation/hbase-store/README.md

 Timestamp
 -----------------------------------------------

 HBase keys have a timestamp field.
-The user can specify which property is used for this by setting "timestampProperty" in the schema to the name of the property.
+The user can specify which property is used for this by setting "timestampProperty" in the schema, however we strongly recommend you do not use it with this store.
-If this is not specified then a random value based on the time and a random number will be used when the conversion to an HBase Cell happens.

 ### Important note
 This only applies to groups with disabled aggregation.